vaishnavigupta20/Requirement-Quality-Ensemble-Model/README.md

 - Predicts the quality of new requirement sentences.

 ## Workflow
-1. Data Preprocessing: Tokenization, stopword removal, lemmatization, short-word filtering, TF-IDF vectorization.
+1. Data Preprocessing: Converts all characters to lowercase, removes all non-alphabetic characters, strips extra whitespaces from beginning and the end, TF-IDF vectorization.
 2. Model Training: Trains three base classifiers—SVM, Random Forest, and Gradient Boosting.
 3. Ensemble Training: Combines base models using stacking.
 4. Performance Evaluation: Reports F1-score improvement and detailed classification results.